rattatap/homebrew-tap/README.md

 ## Formulae

 ### Patched Formulae
 I was unhappy with how the official Homebrew versions of these packages worked.
-These formulae are hacks that load their data from official formulae or casks and then customize some element of the build or installation.
+These formulae are hacks that load their data from official formulae and then customize some element of the build or installation.
 Because the soruce links come from the official formulae they will always install current versions, but they could concievably break if there are major changes to how these packages are installed.

+- `bind-dnstools`: Patched version of [homebrew/core/bind](https://github.com/Homebrew/homebrew-core/blob/master/Formula/b/bind.rb).
+Just `delv`, `dig`, `host`.
+Removes server binaries, server only utils, libs, and dependencies.
 - `fwknop-client`: Patched version of [homebrew/core/fwknop](https://github.com/Homebrew/homebrew-core/blob/master/Formula/f/fwknop.rb).
 Removes gpg dependencies, server binary.

 ### New Formulae